rbakker/brainaddress/docs/index.md

 BAS is designed to be simple.
 We hope the list of frequently asked questions will remain short:
 - **Q**: A brain address contains provider and atlas acronyms, how to interpret these?
-**A**: This website (brainaddress.org) maintains an automatically updated list of providers and (versioned) atlas definition files that they host, at <a href="providers">https://brainaddress.org/providers</a>.
+**A**: This website (brainaddress.org) maintains an automatically updated list of providers and (versioned) atlas definition files that they host, at <a href="providers.html">https://brainaddress.org/providers.html</a>.
 In addition, the URL-version of a brain address (replace `brainaddress:` by `https://brainaddress.org/`) points to a page with information about the address, its atlas and available tools/viewers.
 - **Q**: Multiple providers may use the same brain atlas but use different acronyms and definition files for it.
-**A**: Besides hosting *atlases*, atlas providers can also host *transforms*, *transformations* (which apply *transforms* to map data between atlases) and *ROI-shapes* (which define regions of interest).
+**A**: Besides hosting *atlases*, atlas providers can also host *transforms*, *transformations* (which apply *transforms* to map data between atlases) and *ROI-generators* (which define regions of interest).
 They can use the identity transform to link their atlas to the same atlas hosted by other parties and vice versa.
 - **Q**: A data set is aligned to an atlas that is not defined by any provider.
 What to do?
 **A**: Either become a provider and define the atlas (see below).
 If that is too much work, use the special provider acronym `my` that indicates a private atlas.
 You can link a `brainaddress:my.<atlas>` address to a known atlas later, by defining a transformation.